Remove Eking ransomware (Virus Removal Guide) - Decryption Steps Included

 Eking ransomware – file-encrypting virus that asks for a quick ransom within 24 hours

-Eking ransomware is a malicious file-encrypting virus that has been discovered on the surface on May 17th, 2020.
-The attacks have started slowly, but is affecting more and more users around the globe since then.
-According to the researchers[1], the virus is being distributed via torrenting websites bundled with Adobe Acrobat crack, which is very popular and makes the virus spreading quite easily.
-Once the malicious payload is launched, the Eking starts the first phase of the attack, i.e. inject malicious .exe processes and gains administrative privileges over the system.
+According to the research[1], the virus spreads mainly via torrent websites and is commonly disguised as a crack for Adobe Products.
+Once the malicious payload is launched, the Eking starts the first phase of the attack, i.e., inject malicious processes and gains administrative privileges on the system.
 The second phase is related to file encryption.
 For locking up victim's files, criminals behind this ransomware uses AES encryption and id.[decphob@tuta.io].eking appendix.

 Name | Eking |